Half Price First Inspection

 - Providing a copy of the section 22E written notice to the relevant local council:

-- immediately where, in the opinion of the Certifier, the pool poses a significant risk to public safety, or
+- immediately where, in the opinion of the Pool Inspector, the pool poses a significant risk to public safety, or

 - after six (6) weeks from the date of inspection unless a certificate of compliance is issued beforehand.